- Flexibility to set your own schedule

 Still don’t see something you’re an expert at that you can turn into a consulting practice?

-The truth is, there are many different types of consulting practices, and odds are you can turn your knowledge or passion into a consulting business.
+The truth is, there are many different types of consulting practices, and odds are that someone out there needs your knowledge or passion, which can lead to a consulting business.

 Make a list of what you are good at.
 Are you a social worker with marriage or parenting training?
 Consider starting a relationship or parenting consulting business.